SPACES LANDSCAPES PROTOTYPES SIMULATION GEOMETRY ENVIRONMENTS ECOLOGIES

 | Cornell University | Instructor: Dana Cupkova |

-Mail Order House is a design studio that explores the tension between effectiveness and efficiency in material use of prefabricated assemblies through design.
-Questioning the general definition of efficiency within the construction industry we incorporate issues of dis-assembly, material weight and recycle-ability, component recovery, time and adaptation into the architectural design process.
-The goal of this studio is to propose a simple building assembly system composed of lightweight recyclable materials: high density foam and impregnated cardboard, while thinking about scale, size and foldability of material components relative to transportation needs and complexity of construction.
-Systemic understanding of the modular component logic and its variation through the sequence of assembly and dis-assembly is tested in a series of physical models, drawings and computer models.
+Mail Order House is a design studio that explores the tension between effectiveness and efficiency in the material use of prefabricated assemblies through design.
+Focusing on qualitative aspects of efficiency within the construction industry, the design considers disassembly, material weight and recyclability, component recovery, time, and adaptation as integral parts of the architectural design process.
+The goal of this studio is to propose a simple building assembly system composed of lightweight, recyclable materials such as high-density foam and impregnated cardboard, while considering the scale, size, and flat-packing of material components relative to transportation needs and construction complexity.
+A systemic understanding of modular component logic and its variation through the sequence of assembly and disassembly is tested through a series of physical models, drawings, and computer models.

 | STUDENTS: Molly Chiang, Heera Gangaramani, Amanda Huang, Lisa Hollywood, Winnie Poon, Jaeyourl Song, Yao Wang |